 Meet AmeriCorps eligibility requirements:

-Eligible to receive and AmeriCorps Education Award (limit of four in a lifetime or equivalent of 2 full-time awards), and
+- Eligible to receive and AmeriCorps Education Award (limit of four in a lifetime or equivalent of 2 full-time awards)

 How to Apply:

-Qualified and interested applicants should follow the link below to apply online.
+Qualified and interested applicants should use the following link to apply: